 An additional title has been added to the book group series.
 Dignity: Its Essential Role in Resolving Conflict by Donna Hicks will be discussed on Wednesday, May 6, from 7 to 8 p.m. (join here).
 Susan Ostberg, a professional mediator and a member of St. Andrew's Church in Ayer, will lead the discussion.

 Everyone is invited to join one or more of these discussion groups.
-Find the full schedule and Zoom links here.
+Find the full schedule here.

 The mission strategy book group series launched on Jan.29, with Transforming Evangelism by David Gortner.